Health Career Program Clinical Admission Criteria

 What transcripts do I need for clinicals?

 To be accepted into clinicals, you need official documentation of high school graduation or equivalent.
 If you are transferring credits from foreign educational institutions, you need to submit official transcripts that have been verified by the HACC-approved credential evaluation service (pdf).
-Learn more about the official documentation needed for the nursing program (pdf).
+Learn more about the high school graduation documentation needed for the nursing program (pdf).

 What factors affect clinical candidacy?